ComScore

 9. Mâche

 Also known as lamb’s lettuce, mâche has dark green leaves in bunches of four or five attached to one root.
-With a sweet and creamy flavor, this type of lettuce is lovely served on its own and lightly dressed with oil and vinegar.
+With a sweet and creamy flavor that boasts a mild nuttiness and hint of tang, this type of lettuce is lovely served on its own and lightly dressed with oil and vinegar.
 In France, it’s often paired with beets.

 different types of lettuce: mesclun